yairm210/Unciv/android/assets/scripting/enginefiles/python/PythonScripting.md

 A wrapper object does not store any more values than that.
 When it is evaluated, it uses a simple IPC protocol to request an up-to-date real value from the game's Kotlin code.
 The `unciv_lib.api.real()` function can be used to manually get a real Python value from a foreign instance wrapper.

 However, because the wrapper class implements many Magic Methods that automatically call its evaluation method, many programming idioms common in Python are possible with them even without manual evaluation.
-Comparisons, equality, arithmetic, concatenation, inplace operations and more are all supported.
+Comparisons, equality, arithmetic, concatenation, in-place operations and more are all supported.

 Accessing an attribute on a wrapper object returns a new wrapper object that has an additional name set to "Property" at the end of its path list.
 Performing an array or dictionary index returns a new wrapper with an additional "Key" element in its path list.